krud-soft/words/docs/Words/05-states.md

 Inside a state, `context` refers to the context the state received on entry.
 The state's `uses` block can pass that value into adapters, providers, runtime calls, or screens.
 A screen activated by the state also has direct access to the same `context`.

-A state with no `uses` is valid — it may be a transient condition that exists purely to hold a position in the process map while something external resolves.
+A state with no `uses` is valid when it exists only as a named condition entered or exited through external module events, implemented handlers, or explicit runtime calls.

 ## File Location